 Two hours per week.
-To be taken concurrently - BIO 6322.
+To be taken concurrently with BIO 6322.
+Special course fees may apply. - BIO 6322.
 Insect Taxonomy A survey of the orders and families of insects designed to familiarize the student with the use of taxonomic literature and keys.
 Lecture two hours per week.
 Prerequisites: BIO 3301 and 3303 or permission of professor. - BIO 6331.
 Laboratory for Comparative Ethology Two hours per week.
 To be taken concurrently with BIO 6312.
 Special course fees may apply. - BIO 6332.
 Comparative Ethology Description of the known behavioral adaptations of animals to their environments with emphasis on adaptive significance, including an introduction to objective analysis of behavior patterns.
 Lecture two hours per week.
 Prerequisites: BIO 1301,1303. - BIO 6342 .
 Natural History of the Vertebrates The study of the classification and natural history of vertebrates.
 Lecture two hours per week.
 Prerequisites: BIO 1301,1303. - BIO 6343.
 Cell & Molecular Neurobiology This course provides an understanding of how the nervous system functions on a molecular and cellular level through lectures and discussions of original scientific papers related to lecture topics.
 Three hours per week.
 Prerequisite: Course(s) in basic neurobiology or permission of instructor. - BIO 6351.
 Laboratory for Comparative Physiology Three hours per week.
 To be taken concurrently with BIO 6353.
 Special course fees may apply. - BIO 6352.
 Laboratory for Natural History of the Vertebrates Four hours per week.
 To be taken concurrently with BIO 6342.
 Special course fees may apply. - BIO 6353.
 Comparative Physiology Comparison of nutrition, water balance, excretion, transport mechanisms, temperature regulation, metabolism, reproduction and nervous coordination set in a phylogenic format.
 Emphasis would be on the evolution of animal processes in relation to the environment.
 Lecture three hours per week.
 Prerequisites: BIO 1301,1303. - BIO 6371.
 Practicum I Practicum in biology requires the completion of a minor project in the biological sciences as approved by the student's advisory committee.
 To be completed by MA students as part of their core curriculum. - BIO 6372.
 Practicum II Practicum in biology requires the completion of a major project in the biological sciences as approved by the student's advisory committee.
 To be completed by MA students as part of their core curriculum. - BIO 638V.
 Thesis - BIO 6503.
 Mechanisms of Speciation A study of genetic, environmental and historical factors which modify all species with emphasis on the effects of mutation, selection, and ploidy upon plant genetic systems.
 Lecture three hours per week.
 Prerequisite: BIO 3013. - BIO 6513.
 Global Change Biology Ecological and evolutionary impacts of anthropogenic global changes.
 Investigation of pollution, climate change, land use change, and species invasions as important factors involved in losses of and changes in distributions of biodiversity.
 Prerequisite: This course will serve graduate students in biological sciences and environmental sciences.
 Previous coursework in Ecology is strongly recommended. - BIO 6601.
 Laboratory for Environmental Systems Analysis Laboratory three hours per week.
 To be taken concurrently with ENVR 6103 and BIO 6603.
-Special course fees may apply. - BIO 6603.
-Environmental Systems Analysis Environmental problem-solving utilizing systems modeling and applied statistical analysis.
-Use of the microcomputer as an analytical tool will be emphasized.
-Prerequisites: one semester of calculus, one semester of statistics, BIO 4633,5633, or permission of professor.
-Lecture three hours per week.
+Special course fees may apply.